Weighted Sum-Rate Maximization for Rate-Splitting Multiple Access Based Multi-antenna Broadcast Channel with Confidential Messages: Optimization Framework for imperfect CSIT

 By minimizing the estimation errors in \eqref{epsilon_def}, the optimal MMSE equalizers at user-$k$ are given by

 Plugging \eqref{g_def} back into \eqref{epsilon_def} yields

 To establish the relationship between rate and WMMSE, the weighted mean square errors (WMSE) are defined as

 where $\omega_{\mathrm{c},k}$, $\omega_{\mathrm{p},k}$ and $\omega_{j,k}$ are the MMSE weights for decoding $s_{\mathrm{c},k}$, $s_k$ and $s_{j,k}$ at user-$k$, respectively.
-Substituting \eqref{epsilon_def} into \eqref{xi_def}, the relationship between WMSEs and MMSE equalizers, MMSE weights and precoders is derived as shown in \eqref{xi_c_trans}-\eqref{xi_kj_trans} in the next page. \newcounter{TempEqCnt} {\value{equation}} Therefore, with given MMSE equalizers and MMSE weights, the WMSEs are convex with respect to precoders $\mathbf{p}_{\mathrm c}$ and $\mathbf{p}_{k}$, respectively.
+Substituting \eqref{epsilon_def} into \eqref{xi_def}, the relationship between WMSEs and MMSE equalizers, MMSE weights and precoders is derived as shown in \eqref{xi_c_trans}-\eqref{xi_kj_trans}. \newcounter{TempEqCnt} {\value{equation}} Therefore, with given MMSE equalizers and MMSE weights, the WMSEs are convex with respect to precoders $\mathbf{p}_{\mathrm c}$ and $\mathbf{p}_{k}$, respectively.
 Optimizing WMSEs with respect to MMSE weights and MMSE equalizers yields